by ProcureDeskLast Updated : Oct-07-2020

 You can also automate the process to extract the information from the supplier.

-For example in the screenshot below, the system extracts the data from the invoice and adds to the respective fields.
+For example in the screenshot below, the system extracts the data from the invoice and adds it to the respective fields.

 You can then validate the information and submit the invoice for processing.